ARM-software/arm-systemready/SystemReady-devicetree-band/README.md

 ```

 Note:
-When verifiying ACS on hardware, ensure that ACS image is not in two different boot medias (USB, NVMe drives etc) attached to the device.
+When verifying ACS on hardware, ensure that ACS image is not in two different boot medias (USB, NVMe drives etc) attached to the device.

 ### Automation
 The test suite execution can be automated or manual.
 Automated execution is the default execution method when no key is pressed during boot. <br />